SiriDB/siridb-docs/content/getting_started/configuration.md

 weight: 4
 ---

-SiriDB can start with a configuration file and/or with environment variables.
-However be aware that the environment variables will overwrite the configuration file settings if both apply to the same setting.
+SiriDB can start with environment variables and/or with a configuration file.
 By default SiriDB will search for the configuration file in `/etc/siridb/siridb.conf` but alternatively you can specify a custom path by using the `-c/--config` argument.

 ```
 $ siridb-server -c /my/path/siridb.conf